Professors: Bangura, Barclay, Boyer Lewis, Brock, Frost, Haus, Lewis (Chair), Werner

 HIST200Colonial AmericaAn examination of political, cultural, social, and economic developments in America to 1760.
 Topics include Native American societies, founding of the English colonies, the adoption of slavery, religious diversification, the Salem witchcraft trials, the consumer revolution, the French and Indian war, and changes in the family.

-HIST203Revolutionary America, 1760-1815An examination of the era of the American Revolution, with lectures, readings, and discussion covering issues ranging from national and international politics to class, gender, and race relations, from economic and demographic developments to religion and society.
+HIST203Revolutionary America, 1760-1800An examination of the era of the American Revolution, with lectures, readings, and discussion covering issues ranging from national and international politics to class, gender, and race relations, from economic and demographic developments to culture and society.

 HIST206Culture and Society in Victorian AmericaConsideration of the main aspects of Victorian culture and society.
 Special attention will be given to reactions to the industrial revolution and its impact on the natural and social environment, racial and gender relations, and organized religion.